sachdevasachin2805/food--waste--management--system/README.md

-Se# 🍱 Food Waste Management System
+ 🍱 Food Waste Management System

 A smart food donation and waste management platform developed using Streamlit and PostgreSQL.